zydou/arti/doc/dev/hs-overview.md

    The descriptor is signed by the descriptor signing key.
 It contains:
      * The blinded identity key.
-     * The certificate signed by the the blinded identity key, certifying the descriptor signing key.
+     * The certificate signed by the blinded identity key, certifying the descriptor signing key.
      * A sequence number to prevent rollbacks
      * A section encrypted with a symmetric key derived from the service's true identity, containing: